-For the FEBRUARY ORDINARY CALL, and having carried out the practices corresponding to the continuous evaluation, the evaluation of the subject consists of two parts: theory (50%) and practice (50%).
+For the JUNIOR ORDINARY CALL, and having made the practices corresponding to the continuous assessment, the evaluation of the subject consists of two parts: theory (50%) and practice (50%).
 The theory is evaluated with a written exam, while the practical part by correcting the practices delivered during the course (continuous assessment).
 Although attendance at the practical sessions is not mandatory (the practices can be done at home), it will be controlled and taken into account when it comes to possible adjustments to the increase of the final grade.

-For the EXTRAORDINARY CALL of SEPTEMBER and DECEMBER (as well as those students who accept their right to Final Evaluation), 100% of the final grade will consist only of the grade obtained in a written exam, punctuated from 0 to 10 , and with the same structure as in the ordinary call.
+For the EXTRAORDINARY CALL of SEPTEMBER and DECEMBER (and students who accept their right to Final Evaluation), 100% of the final grade will consist only of the grade obtained in a written exam, punctuated from 0 to 10 , and with the same structure as in the ordinary call.
 The note of practices obtained during the course will not be taken into account.

 The EXAMINATION and PRACTICE correction criteria are detailed below.

-As for PRACTICES, they are only taken into account for the ordinary FEBRERO call, except if the student accepts his right to Final Evaluation only.
-Approximately 5 to 6 practices are carried out.
-Each practice is scored between 0 and 10, and the final note of practices will be the weighted average of all practices delivered within the established deadlines, with a weight between 10% and 35% each, according to difficulty.
+As for the PRACTICES, they are only taken into account for the JUNIOR ordinary session, except if the student accepts his right to Final Evaluation only.
+Approximately 11 practices will be carried out, normally one per session, and the internship note will be the weighted average of all practices delivered within the established deadlines, with a weight between 5% and 20% each, according to difficulty.
 However, the number of practices and weights may vary slightly, which will be indicated throughout the course well in advance.
 No minimum grade is required in each individual practice to be taken into account in the calculation.
-The practices are carried out and delivered individually, it is not valid to share the work with other students in a group.
+Each evaluable practice consists of a variable number of digital circuits, which, in turn, have a weight according to their number and difficulty, being scored from 0 to 10.
+Only the practices corresponding to the didactic units UD1, UD2, and UD3 are considered evaluable; the practices of the UD4 (VHDL) will be evaluated only with exercises in the final exam.
+The practices are carried out and delivered individually.

 For the ORDINARY call, it is necessary to approve both the practices and the exam separately to be able to make the global average, considering each part suitable to make the final average if a minimum grade of 4.5 is exceeded.
-Attendance to practices and attitude of the student during the course may influence to raise slightly his final grade.
+Attendance at practical sessions and student attitude during the course will be valued and could influence to slightly modify the final grade.